 we may continue to use the information we have previously collected or obtained (including any User Content) from the start of this Agreement until the end of this Agreement or the closure of your Account in accordance with these User Terms and Conditions.
 We may need to retain some of your personal information and, if applicable, your customer’s personal information, to satisfy regulatory requirements and our own external obligations.
 Closing your account does not necessarily delete or remove all of the information we hold.

 If you, as a User, provide us with access to or upload any User Content to the OpenSolar Site which belongs to a third-party, customer or client (for example, where you input their data or information in order to assist you to design a process or product for them using the OpenSolar Site), you represent and warrant that:

-(a) you have obtained consent from your third-party, customer or client to upload that User Content to the OpenSolar Site;
+(a) where required under applicable Data Protection Legislation, you have obtained consent from your third-party, customer or client to upload that User Content to the OpenSolar Site;

 Information on the OpenSolar Site may contain general information about legal, financial and other matters.
 The information is not advice, and should not be treated as such.
 You must not rely on the information on the OpenSolar Site as an alternative to professional advice.
 If you have specific questions about any matter you should consult a professional adviser.